Teaching to Establish Your Expertise – Trainer Tips

-Congrats!
-You’ve been recognized as an expert in your line of work, and asked to give a training, presentation, or teach the new hires all your best practices.
-Or you’ve decided to build your digital work portfolio (and/or income streams) by creating and offering an online course.
-Awesome!
+If you’ve decided to build your digital work portfolio (and/or income streams) by creating and offering an online course, that’s awesome!
 These are all great opportunities to expand your career skills and reputation!

 Never fear!
 As someone with a corporate trainer background that has taught classes or workshops in virtually every job I’ve ever had, I can help.